You Yangs and Serendip Sanctuary upgrades

 In the April 2025 consultation, we sought feedback on the draft concept designs to guide which works should be prioritised and delivered with the funding available.

 Thank you to the You Yangs precinct community groups and visitors, and the community members who shared their feedback.
-We are now reviewing the findings and will report back in mid-late 2025.
+We have reviewed the over 300 surveys and four submissions received.

 Project benefits